Late-Time Alleviation of the Hubble Tension in CPL Cosmology with Massive Neutrinos via Bayesian Physics-Informed Neural Networks: Results and Discussion

 In this section, we present the Bayesian constraints on the CPL dark energy parametrization obtained from various late–time cosmological probes.
 In all cases, the analysis is performed by combining each dataset with the \textit{Planck 2018} CMB distance priors, ensuring consistency with early-Universe geometry while allowing for deviations from $\Lambda$CDM at late times.
 The resulting constraints on the Hubble constant, matter density, and dark energy equation of state parameters are summarized below.

-\paragraph{CMB + Cosmic Chronometers (CC).} Combining the CMB distance priors with Cosmic Chronometers data yields a Hubble constant of $H_0 = 70.46 \pm 1.63~\mathrm{km\,s^{-1}\,Mpc^{-1}}$ and a matter density $\Omega_m = 0.304 \pm 0.016$.
-The CPL parameters are constrained to $w_0 = -1.054 \pm 0.067$ and $w_a = 0.012 \pm 0.0056$.
-The present-day equation of state slightly favors the phantom regime ($w_0<-1$), although the deviation from $w_0=-1$ remains statistically mild.
-The small and positive value of $w_a$ indicates a weak redshift evolution, suggesting a dark energy component that becomes marginally less phantom at higher redshifts.
-The inferred value of $H_0$ reduces the tension with SH0ES (R22) to $1.33\sigma$, while the discrepancy with Planck remains at $1.81\sigma$.
-This result demonstrates that late–time expansion data, when anchored by CMB geometry, can partially alleviate the Hubble tension.
+\paragraph{CMB + Cosmic Chronometers (CC).} Combining the CMB distance priors with Cosmic Chronometers data yields a Hubble constant of $H_0 = 70.46 \pm 1.63~\mathrm{km\,s^{-1}\,Mpc^{-1}}$ and a matter density $\Omega_m = 0.304 \pm 0.023$.
+The CPL parameters are constrained to $w_0 = -0.74 \pm 0.37$ and $w_a = -1.22 \pm 0.56$.
+The present-day equation of state is consistent with both the cosmological constant and a mildly quintessence-like scenario within the $1\sigma$ uncertainty.
+The negative value of $w_a$ indicates an evolving dark energy component whose equation of state becomes more negative toward higher redshifts.
+The inferred value of $H_0$ reduces the tension with SH0ES (R22) to $1.39\sigma$, while the discrepancy with Planck remains at $1.84\sigma$.
+This result demonstrates that late-time expansion data, when anchored by CMB geometry, can partially alleviate the Hubble tension.

-\paragraph{CMB + Pantheon Supernovae.} Using the Pantheon supernova compilation together with CMB distance priors, we obtain $H_0 = 71.84 \pm 1.85~\mathrm{km\,s^{-1}\,Mpc^{-1}}$ and $\Omega_m = 0.297 \pm 0.016$.
-The dark energy parameters are constrained to $w_0 = -1.054 \pm 0.072$ and $w_a = 0.016 \pm 0.0045$.
-These values indicate a mildly phantom equation of state at the present epoch with a slow dynamical evolution.
-The preference for $w_0<-1$ enhances the late–time expansion rate, which naturally drives the inferred $H_0$ toward higher values.
-Consequently, the tension with SH0ES is significantly reduced to $0.57\sigma$, while the tension with Planck increases to $2.32\sigma$.
-This behavior highlights the intrinsic tendency of supernova data to favor a higher late–time expansion rate when combined with flexible dark energy dynamics.
+\paragraph{CMB + Pantheon Supernovae.} Using the Pantheon supernova compilation together with CMB distance priors, we obtain $H_0 = 71.84 \pm 1.85~\mathrm{km\,s^{-1}\,Mpc^{-1}}$ and $\Omega_m = 0.297 \pm 0.026$.
+The dark energy parameters are constrained to $w_0 = -0.83 \pm 0.22$ and $w_a = -0.86 \pm 0.25$.
+These values are compatible with a mildly evolving dark energy component and remain statistically consistent with the cosmological constant within the quoted uncertainties.
+The preference for a relatively high value of $H_0$ naturally shifts the late-time expansion rate upward.
+Consequently, the tension with SH0ES is reduced to $0.56\sigma$, while the tension with Planck increases to $2.34\sigma$.